WordPress Traffic Automation Blueprint – Part 2 (Setup)

 This is part 2 of a 5-part series on how to create an automated traffic generation system for your WordPress site.
 This tutorial explains the processes and methods used in this system.

-As we also explained, an expertly configured WordPress website is different than a professionally-configured WordPress web site.
-An expertly configured WordPress website is a blog that is not only powered by the WordPress CMS platform, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the tremendous power, ease-of-use and functionality of WordPress and how it can be integrated with other services, specifically in areas like SEO, content syndication and reporting.
+As we also explained, an expertly configured WordPress website is not the same thing as a professionally-configured WordPress website.
+An ”expertly configured” WordPress website or blog is a website that is not only driven by WordPress, but has also been expertly set up and configured (either by yourself or professionally) to take advantage of the tremendous power, features and built-in functionality of WordPress and its integration with various services, specifically in areas like search engine optimization, external site notification and analytics.

-(With an expertly configured WordPress website or blog, all you have to do is publish great content on a regular basis to start driving web traffic!)
+(With an expertly configured WordPress web site, all you have to do to drive traffic is add great content on a regular basis!)

-Once you have your WordPress site expertly configured and fully set up, all you need to do to automatically drive more traffic is add content regularly.
+Once your WordPress site has been expertly configured and fully set up, all you need to do then to automatically drive more web traffic is publish content regularly.

-As outlined in Part One of this article series, the components of the automated traffic machine are as follows:
+As outlined in Part 1 of this article series, the components of the automated web traffic blueprint are as follows:

 • Setup